 A person can be a Christian without being a member of a denomination.
 A Christian is someone who has responded to the gospel of Jesus Christ in faith (Rom.
 6:23, 10:9-10).
-Church, and the denomination each is a part of is important, but it doesn’t determine if a person is a Christian.
+Church and the denomination each one is a part of is important, but it doesn’t determine if a person is a Christian.

 What exactly is the importance of denominational affiliation?
 Does it matter what denomination a person is a part of if denominations don’t determine if a person is a Christian?
 How should a person choose a denomination?
 Keep reading to learn more.

 How important is membership in a certain denomination?